Latest Arbitrum (ARB) News Update

 Overview:

-A 30M ARB ($14M) subsidy program approved by the DAO will offset audit costs for projects building on Arbitrum.
-Approved firms will conduct security reviews, targeting DeFi, gaming, and RWA-focused dApps (NullTX).
+A 30M ARB ($14M) subsidy program approved by the DAO funds security audits for projects building on Arbitrum.
+Managed by a committee, it aims to reduce exploit risks and attract high-quality dApps (NullTX).

 What this means: